Taob-arch/Portal-2-External-Modding-Guide/readme.md

 you can now find, read, and write console variables completely externally.

-i'm working on documenting and dumping all of the offsets for portal 2 and uploadingthem for people to see on my github: https://github.com/Taob-arch
+i'm working on documenting and dumping all of the offsets for portal 2 and uploading them for people to see on my github: https://github.com/Taob-arch

-if you want to help, you can tryandfind any offset i haven't found and submit it to my github :)
+if you want to help, you can try and find any offset i haven't found and submit it to my github :)